AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-configuration-browser.md

 To enable content fragment functionality you need to:

-* Enable the use of content fragment functionality in the configuration browser
+* Enable the use of content fragment functionality via the configuration browser
 * Apply the configuration to your Assets folder

 ### Enable Content Fragment Functionality in Configuration Browser {#enable-content-fragment-functionality-in-configuration-browser}

-To [use certain Content Fragment functionality](#creating-a-content-fragment-model) you **must** first enable them using the [Configuration Browser:](/help/implementing/developing/introduction/configurations.md#using-configuration-browser)
+To [use certain Content Fragment functionality](#creating-a-content-fragment-model) you **must** first enable them via the [Configuration Browser:](/help/implementing/developing/introduction/configurations.md#using-configuration-browser)

 1. Navigate to **Tools**, **General**, then open the **Configuration Browser**.
 2. Select the location appropriate to your website.